ZhangJD-ong/AI-assistant-for-breast-tumor-segmentation/README.md

 cd ./Inference-code
 python test.py
 ```
-* We release the well-trained model (Can be downloaded from, due to the memory limitation in Github) and five samples to guide usage.
+* We release the well-trained model (Can be downloaded from https://drive.google.com/drive/folders/1Sos8NK4zzkT1L96saffsg4EpUyjwRSjm?usp=sharing , due to the memory limitation in Github) and five samples to guide usage.
 Please put the download 'Trained_model' folder in ./Inference-code/.
 * The data can only be used for academic research usage.
 * For more data requirement, please contact author with zhangjd1@shanghaitech.edu.cn.